 Indeed, Staff conducted an analysis of other resort developments allowed by the City during the same period of time as the SPMP Approval and CUP Application.
 As the July 13, 2016, Staff Report itself concludes "[b]ased on the Department's research" into other developments the City has permitted to be built under the auspices of the same General Plan, "there is generally a trend towards wider hallways, more open lobby and check-in space, a desire by guests for socializing space, sitting spaces with views, etc." (July 13, 2016 Staff Report, p.
-107.)
-The City's own analysis concluded that the CUP Application seeks square footage in these categories that is comparable-or less than-other resort developments that this Planning Commission has approved in the City in recent times.
-(Exhibit W.) The City has permitted these other developments under the same apparent General Plan-with the same language-that Staff now claims precludes approval of the CUP Application.
+10].)
+The City's own analysis concluded that the CUP Application seeks space in these categories that is comparable-or less than-other resort developments the City has approved in the City.
+(Exhibit W.) The City has permitted these other developments under the same General Plan-with the same language-that Staff now claims precludes approval of the CUP Application.
 The Staff offers no explanation for this discrepancy in treatment.

 As for Staff's claim that the circulation areas, lobbies, and parking are not compatible with the surrounding areas, Staff again fails to articulate any reasons for its conclusion.
-As the Applicant has noted on numerous prior occasions, the Woodruff Drawings, attached as exhibits to the SPMP Approval (and specifically incorporated into the SPMP Approval), anticipated buildings of the same basic size and volume as those proposed by the CUP Application.
+As the Applicant has noted on numerous prior occasions, the Woodruff Plans, attached as exhibits to the SPMP Approval (and specifically incorporated into the SPMP Approval), anticipated buildings of the same basic size and volume as that proposed by the CUP Application.
 In fact, the buildings shown on the Woodruff Drawings were more "front loaded" and closer to the surrounding residential areas than the current proposal.
-The current proposal improves the neighborhood compatibility of the buildings as compared to the Woodruff Drawings.